-The stage or water level (Figure 15) was recorded to be between 0.84 m and 3.21 m.
-The flow or discharge ranged from a minimum of 0.12 m3/s to a maximum of 12.60 m3/s.
+The stage or water level (Figure 15) was recorded to be between 0.93 m and 5.08 m.
+The flow or discharge ranged from a minimum of 0.20 m3/s to a maximum of 13.50 m3/s.
 At this location, stage is referenced to an arbitrary bench mark.
-Peaks in stage during January, February, March and December are attributed to the backwater effect from ice formation.
-A significant peak mid April is attributed to spring runoff from snowmelt.
-A significant peak on September 11, 2012 corresponds to a major precipitation/runoff event following the remnants of a tropical storm.
+Peaks in stage during the winter months are attributed to the backwater effect from ice formation.